A little about Covid-19

 - Day 4, throat pain becomes more serious and other symptoms like weakness and joint pain starts to manifest

 After day 7, the patient’s condition starts deteriorating, including severe cough, headache, and body pain.
-After day 7 most of the patients are admitted to the hospital.
+After day 7 most of the patients are admit to the hospital.

 - Day 9, patient’s symptoms are likely to be worsened, severe shortness of breath becomes more severe and temperature reading goes well above that is above 38 degrees Celsius.
 Reports show that day 9 is the average time when sepsis starts to affect 40% of patients.

-- Day 12 to day 14, here comes the peak point of the symptoms and for the survivors, the symptoms can be well managed.
+- Day 12 to day 14, here comes the peak point of the symptoms and for the survivors.
+The symptoms can be well manage.
 Fever tends to get better and breathing difficulties may start to cease on day 13.
 Some recovered patients may have a cough even after the hospital discharge.